 SAMe stands for S-adenosylmethionine and drives hundreds of chemical reactions in your body.
 If you ate a salad for lunch, you’re turning that folate into SAMe as we speak.
 Well, let’s hope… because SAMe helps you get rid of poisons.
 The biggest mistake you could make is thinking that methylation problems don’t apply to you because you don’t have the gene mutation, what we call the genetic snp (pronounced “snip”).
 Nothing could be further from the truth.
-As a pharmacist, and a Functional Medicine practitioner, I assure you that your medicine has the capacity to mess up your methylation!
+As a pharmacist and a Functional Medicine practitioner, I assure you that your medicine has the capacity to mess up your methylation!
 Then poisons back up.
-Needless to say I am a big fan of SAMe.
+Needless to say, I am a big fan of SAMe.

 Don’t think you make poisons in your body because you eat well and exercise?
-Wrong.
+Wrong!
 Your cells churn poisons out as metabolic waste products probably a million times a minute!
 You better hope and pray your methylation pathway is up to snuff because if you don’t methylate, toxic by-products build up all over your body.
 This equates to pain, depression, inflammation, elevated homocysteine, cognitive dysfunction, depression, higher risk for neural tube defects and much more discomfort.
 If you have the genetic snp it’s a one-two punch for health problems galore.

 So in summary, medications hinder your methylation pathway, whether or not you have a snp.
 These are the primary offenders:

-Birth control or hormonal replacement drugs with estrogen. these drugs are known drug muggers of magnesium, B6 and B2 (riboflavin); that puts the breaks on methylation.
+These drugs are known drug muggers of magnesium, B6 and B2 (riboflavin); which puts the breaks on methylation.
 Started ‘The Pill’ recently, and now you feel down in the dumps?
 This could be why.

-Lowering natural acid production in the stomach reduces levels of magnesium, and critical B vitamins.
+Lowering natural acid production in the stomach reduces levels of magnesium and critical B vitamins.
 Snp or not, your body simply cannot conduct methylation adequate levels of these nutrients!